About

 Prataap Patrose

 Prataap is a graduate of MIT, specializing in architecture and city planning.
-He has worked for the city of Boston for nearly four decades.
-He is passionate about trees as both a metaphor for life, and our collective interdependence.
+A corporate trustee at the Trustees of the Reservation.
+He has worked for the city of Boston for over four decades.
+He is passionate about trees as both a metaphor for life, and our collective inter-dependence.